If Your Spouse Says These 9 Things, Your Marriage May Be In Trouble

 6. ¨I want a divorce.¨

 Did you think we’d make it through this list without mentioning the D word?
-It seems obvious, but threatening divorce when you don’t really want one chips away at the foundation of your marriage, said Covy.
+According to one of the Best Overland Park Divorce Lawyer says that threatening divorce when you don’t really want one chips away at the foundation of your marriage, said Covy.

 “If it’s a threat and not a carefully thought-out decision, it can move your marriage down a road you might not be ready to take,” she said.
 “If you don’t really want to split up, don’t say you do!
 If you’re angry and frustrated with your spouse, instead of threatening divorce, try going for a walk or going to the gym.
 Clear your head.
 When you come back, you’ll be in a much better place to talk.”